 After The Race:

 After the race has ended you can celebrate a fun day together and recover from your adventure by hitting up your favorite local place to grab some food or drinks!
 Our HQ will work to calculate the finishing positions of all teams.
 If your team somehow ends up tied for one of the top finishing places where cash prizes or swag is up for grabs you will be entered into a tie breaker scenario.
-We will give you a few minutes warning and then will send you a puzzle to solve.
-The puzzle will likely either be based on speed or accuracy to beat out the competition and determine your place on the podium.
-The top teams will receive prize money (see prize section below) or swag from our sponsors, as well as being recognized on our website with their team picture for the entire season!
+The top teams will receive prize money (see prize section below) or swag from our sponsors, as well as likely being recognized on our social media sites!

 Prizes and Recognition